Disney Insiders Confirm Why Avengers Doomsday & Secret Wars Got Delayed

 Avengers: Doomsday and Avengers: Secret Wars, the fifth and sixth Avengers films, will be the final act of the MCU’s Multiverse Saga as the Avengers reassemble for the first time since 2019's Avengers: Endgame.
 Plot details are unconfirmed, but Doomsday will assemble a massive cast of MCU veterans and newcomers, and Secret Wars is expected to do the same; Robert Downey Jr. will portray both films' main villain, Doctor Doom.

 On its face, it is no surprise that Marvel wants six extra months to make its next Avengers movie the best it can possibly be after filming for Doomday started in England in late April.
-This move gives both Doomsday and Secret Wars more time for principal photography and reshoots while giving Marvel's VFX team a much-needed cushion to bring the best special effects possible, which has been a sore point for many newer MCU films.
+This move gives both Doomsday and Secret Wars more time for principal photography and reshoots and Marvel's VFX team a much-needed cushion to bring the best special effects possible, which has been a sore point for many newer MCU films.

 The big question for the MCU's release schedule is how this will affect Spider-Man: Brand New Day, which is rumored to take place at the same time as Doomsday.
 This could mean a delay for that movie until sometime in 2027, depending on how heavily plot points from both movies affect one another.